wasd12345/TimeSeriesForecasting/README.md

 Some standard  architectures, and a few novel architectures.

-All implemented in Pytorch.
+All implemented in PyTorch.

 ---

 ## Features

-- Deep learning models for time series forecasting for univariate and multivariate time series:
+- Deep learning models for time series forecasting:
  [Recurrent models, Convolutional models, Attention based models, Transformers, Direct Multi-step Forecaster, hybrid models, Neural Turing Machine + DNC, novel models]

-- Point forecasts and quantile forecasts
+- Point estimates and quantile forecasts

+- Univariate and multivariate time series

+- Exogenous features and horizon (future) features

+- Rigorous analysis of the predictions and various forecasting performance metrics

 - Metalearning how to best preprocess/deseasonalize/normalize the data for time series inputs; and other training parameters

-- Rigorous analysis of the predictions and various forecasting performance metrics

 ---